Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Introduction

-from which we see that the spectrum of $-\Delta_B$ is $[0,\infty)$, is purely absolutely continuous, and has thresholds (points at which multiplicity jumps) at the eigenvalues of $-\Delta_Y$.
+From this we see that the spectrum of $-\Delta_B$ is $[0,\infty)$, is purely absolutely continuous, and has thresholds (points at which multiplicity jumps) at the eigenvalues of $-\Delta_Y$.
 For the Neumann Laplacian on the half cylinder, at each threshold the spectrum contains an embedded resonance of multiplicity equal to the multiplicity of the corresponding eigenvalue of $-\Delta_Y$ (and there are no other resonances embedded in the spectrum).
 The Dirichlet Laplacian on the half-cylinder has no embedded resonances.

-We now see that the coefficient of the constant term in the expansion \eqref{e:u0asyh} is given by a projection onto the resonant states at zero, with the number of states equal to the number of connected components of $Y$.
-The terms of order $t^{-1/2}$ in \eqref{e:ujasyh} have coefficients given in \eqref{e:pj0qj0h} by projections onto the resonant states at nonzero eigenvalues of $-\Delta_Y$.
+We now see that the coefficient of the constant term in the expansion \eqref{e:u0asyh}, given by $u_{j,B}(r)$ with $\sigma_j=0$ as in \eqref{e:pj0qj0h}, is determined by the resonant states at zero and a (distributional) pairing with the initial data.
+The number of states is equal to the number of connected components of $Y$.
+The terms of order $t^{-1/2}$ in \eqref{e:ujasyh} have coefficients given in \eqref{e:pj0qj0h} in terms of resonant states at nonzero eigenvalues of $-\Delta_Y$ and (distributional) pairings of these with the initial data.
+These terms are $zero$ in the absence of threshold resonances, as is the case for the Dirichlet half-cylinder.
 From the example of the Dirichlet half-cylinder, we see that in the absence of eigenvalues or resonances embedded in the continuous spectrum we may have a wave decay like $O(t^{-3/2})$, but we cannot in general expect faster decay.

 In the remainder of the paper we adapt the asymptotics above, in a somewhat weaker form, to Schr\"odinger operators on more general manifolds with cylindrical ends.
-One difficulty is that such operators can have much nastier behavior of the resolvent near the continuous spectrum, including the possible presence of infinitely many embedded eigenvalues, \cite{Ch-Zw95, Pa95}.
+One difficulty is that such operators can have much nastier behavior of the resolvent near the continuous spectrum, including the possible presence of infinitely many embedded eigenvalues, accumulating at infinity, \cite{Ch-Zw95, Pa95}.
+In additional to the possible existence of resonances embedded in the continuous spectrum, there may be additional ``complex'' resonances, resonances which lie on the Riemann surface $\zhat$ to which the resolvent continues; see Section \ref{ss:r}.
+In general settings we cannot rule out the possibility that at high energy these rapidly approach the continuous spectrum.
 Below we mostly restrict our attention to some particular cases in which the resolvent is better behaved.
+In these cases, the non-real resonances do not approach the continuous spectrum too rapidly, and they do not appear in the expansions.